tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 Continue to immerse.
 Use the time spent immersing to notice the new grammar being used in different situations.

-There are grammar guides that tell you to memorize conjugations, do excercises or drills.
+There are grammar guides that tell you to memorize conjugations, do exercises or drills.
 Note that at this stage of the AJATT journey you don't need to worry about things like all the different types of verbs and exactly how they conjugate.